Improving the accuracy of nearest-neighbor classification using principled construction and stochastic sampling of training-set centroids: Introduction

-Here we use the MNIST data set, which contains hand-drawn digits or symbols of type 0 to 9, to show that simple strategies of coarse graining and sampling can be used to substantially reduce error rates of direct comparison (memory-based, nearest-neighbor classifier) schemes without requiring information beyond that contained in the test set.
-Combining symbols into groups allows us to identify a set of coarse-grained symbols or {\em memories} [see \f{fig0}(b)]; these objects correctly classify the training-set data by capturing the diversity of the set of symbols while omitting redundant objects.
-In this context ``coarse graining'' means combining symbols into groups and identifying their centroids, in order to produce a sparse description of configuration space; it does not mean sampling images at lower resolution.\\ ~ The process of coarse graining described here is similar in spirit to the process enacted by particle-clustering algorithms\c{wolff1989collective,liu2004rejection,whitelam2011approximating}; by a supervised $k$-means algorithm\c{wagstaff2001constrained}; and by learning vector quantization classifiers\c{nova2014review} such as the growing neural gas\c{fritzke1995growing} or growing self-organizing network\c{marsland2002self}.
-For MNIST data, using the algorithm described here, a set of $N$ training-set symbols can be described by a set of about $0.15 N$ memories.
+We show how to identify a set of coarse-grained symbols or {\em memories} able to correctly classify training-set data by capturing the diversity of the set of symbols while omitting redundant objects [see \f{fig0}(b)].
+In this context ``coarse graining'' means combining symbols into groups and identifying their centroids, in order to produce a sparse description of configuration space; it does not mean sampling images at lower resolution.
+The process of coarse graining is similar in spirit to the process enacted by particle-clustering algorithms\c{wolff1989collective,liu2004rejection,whitelam2011approximating}; by a supervised $k$-means algorithm\c{wagstaff2001constrained}; and by learning vector quantization classifiers\c{nova2014review} such as the growing neural gas\c{fritzke1995growing} or growing self-organizing network\c{marsland2002self}.
+For MNIST or Fashion-MNIST data, a set of $N$ training-set symbols can be described by a set of about $0.15 N$ or $0.2N$ memories, respectively.
 Memories classify unseen test-set symbols, via nearest-neighbor classification, as accurately or slightly more accurately than do the symbols from which they are derived; a natural expectation is the opposite\c{lecun1998gradient}.
-Moreover, memory sets created by drawing batches of symbols stochastically from the training set can be used in parallel to classify test-set data substantially more accurately than can the original training set.
-In effect, memories can be used to ``sample'' configuration space.
-The idea is similar in principle to combining nearest-neighbor classifiers into voting blocs\c{skalak1997prototype}; however, here we perform sampling using objects not present in the original test set, and use the process of sampling to identify new symbols to better describe unseen data.

-Using a rudimentary method of image comparison, a nearest-neighbor classifier using the normalized vector dot product applied to raw pixels, we show that coarse graining and sampling can classify the MNIST test set more accurately than can the unaltered training set.
-This classification scheme is of only modest accuracy ($\approx 1\%$ error rate) by present standards\c{mnist}, but can likely be improved in several ways (using a better method of image comparison, or additional methods of combining symbols to produce memories), thereby improving its accuracy.
-Furthermore, while memory-based classification methods are generally much more computer memory-intensive than e.g. neural networks\c{lecun1998gradient}, the present approach is most naturally implemented using parallel processors.
-The more processors used, the faster is training and classification, and (on the scales we have studied) the more accurate is classification.
-In what follows we describe the method and apply it to the MNIST data set.